ccamacho1966/BlueCatPoSh/README.md

 Set-BlueCatConfig -Name 'CORPORATE'
 ```

-Will update the default $BlueCatSession object with the name and entity ID of your chosen Configuration.
+Will update the default $BlueCatSession object with your chosen Configuration.

 Similarly, you can set a default View instead: